aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/s3-sink-connector-confluent.md

 :::note
 There are two versions of S3 sink connector available with Aiven for Apache Kafka Connect®: One is developed by Aiven, another developed by Confluent.
-This article uses the Confluent version.
-To learn about Aiven sink connector check out
+This example uses the Confluent version.
+To learn about Aiven sink connector see
 [the dedicated page](s3-sink-connector-aiven).
 :::

 :::note
-You can check the full set of available parameters and configuration options in the [connector's documentation](https://docs.confluent.io/current/connect/kafka-connect-s3/).
+See the full set of available parameters and configuration options in the [connector's documentation](https://docs.confluent.io/current/connect/kafka-connect-s3/).
 :::